microsoft/qio-samples/samples/secret-santa/README.md

 products:
 - azure-qio
 - azure-quantum
-description: "Learn how to represent a Secret Santa draw as a binary problem and solve it using the Azure Quantum optimization service"
+description: "Learn how to represent a Secret Santa draw as a binary problem and solve it using the Azure Quantum service"
 urlFragment: azure-quantum.secret-santa
 ---

-# Solving the Secret Santa scenario with the Azure Quantum optimization service
+# Solving the Secret Santa scenario with optimization solvers and the Azure Quantum service

 ## Introduction